Questions About Triathlons

-Tri 4 Schools is a 501c3 non-profit, and we give back 100% of our youth entry fees to schools.
-Since 2011, we’ve donated over $320,000 to Wisconsin schools – the majority in our home base of Dane County.
+Tri 4 Schools is a 501c3 non-profit, and in addition to hosting our events and programs, we also provide funds to schools to support health and fitness there.
+Since 2011, we’ve donated over $375,000 to Wisconsin schools – the majority in our home base of Dane County.

 Does my child's school have to sign up to participate in a Tri 4 Schools event?

 No. Simply by entering the name of your child’s school in their registration, your school has been “signed up.”
-We’ll send their entry fee back to your school of choice at the end of our event season each year (usually in October).
+At the end of the year, we use this information when contributing to school wellness programs.